Analyticity results in Bernoulli Percolation: Trees

 It is well-known that if \g is a $d$-regular tree for $d>2$, then $p_c= \frac1{d-1}$ \cite{LyonsBook,PeteBook}, and it is easy to prove that $h_E(G)= d-2$ in this case.
 Thus \Tr{thm nonam} immediately yields \begin{corollary} If $T$ is the $d$-regular tree, then $p_\C=p_c= \frac1{d-1}$. \end{corollary}

-For $d=3$ this is rather trivial, since $\theta(p)$ can be computed exactly using a recursive formula: assuming the root $o$ has degree $d-1$, and all other vertices degree $d$, we have $1- \theta' = (1-p\theta')^{d-1}$.
-From this it is easy to compute $\theta=\theta_o(p)$ when $o$ has degree $d$ as well: we have $1- \theta = (1-p\theta')^{d}$.
-For $d=3$ we have $\theta'(p)=\frac{2p-1}{p^2}$ and hence $\theta(p)= 1- (1-\frac{2p-1}{p})^3$.
+For $d=3$ this is rather trivial, since $\theta(p)$ can be computed exactly using a recursive formula: we have $1- \theta = (1-p\phi)^{d}$, where $\phi$ satisfies the equation $1- \phi = (1-p\phi)^{d-1}$.
+For $d=3$ we have $\phi(p)=\frac{2p-1}{p^2}$ and hence $\theta(p)= 1- (1-\frac{2p-1}{p})^3$.
 We remark that this function is convex, corroborating the common belief about the shape of $\theta$ in general (see e.g.\ \cite[p.~148]{Grimmett}).
 The cases $d=4,5$ can also be solved exactly as they boil down to finding roots of polynomials of degree 3 and 4 respectively.
 For high values of $d$ the Abel--Ruffini theorem kicks in, and Galois theory implies that our equation is in general not soluble in terms of radicals.

-It was proved by Brillinger \cite{Brillinger} (using the implicit function theorem) that each root of a polynomial is an analytic function of the coefficients of the polynomial in any interval in which no two roots coincide.
-We could deduce \Cr{cor tree} from Brillinger's theorem if we knew that no roots of the above equation collide in the interval $p\in (p_c, 1]$.
-Checking whether this condition is satisfied can be done with a certain amount of elementary manipulations, and so \Cr{cor tree} can indeed be deduced from Brillinger's theorem\footnote{We thank Damiano Testa for some of these remarks.}.
-Our approach yields a more probabilistic approach which we find overall simpler.

-We finish this section with an open problem: \begin{problem} Does $p_\C=p_c$ hold for every tree (for which $p_c<1$)? \end{problem}